best-trading-indicator-tools/10XReach/README.md

     *   Sets an audio bitrate of `192k` (`-b:a 192k`) for good quality stereo audio.
     *   Applies a slight pitch shift (~3 %) via `asetrate`/`aresample` to alter the audio fingerprint without changing tempo.
     *   Offsets the audio track by 200 ms (`adelay`) to further break direct alignment with original material.
     *   **Automatic Background Noise**: If a file named `background_noise.mp3` exists in the `sounds/` directory, it is automatically mixed in as very low-volume background noise.
 This adds another layer of audio uniqueness.
 The noise audio is looped and its volume is significantly reduced.
-If the file is not found, processing continues without background noise.
+If the file is not found, the script automatically generates a low-volume white noise track that serves the same purpose, ensuring all videos have this audio uniqueness feature applied.
 11. **Cross-Platform Compatibility**: The script is designed to be compatible with both macOS and Windows, provided Python 3 and FFmpeg are correctly installed and accessible.
 It includes logic to try and find the FFmpeg executable.
 12. **Graphical User Interface (GUI)**: A `video_gui.py` script using Streamlit provides a user-friendly way to interact with the video processor.
 Features include:
     *   Drag-and-drop uploading of up to 10 `.mp4` video files at a time (default was 5, updated to 10 as per current GUI code).